futzu/SCTE35_threefive/trigger.md

         strm.decode_pids(scte35_pids, func=mk_sidecar)

 ```
+---

-* to parse the video and then pipe it to ffmpeg or another program, __Stream.proxy__ writes the video stream sys.stdout.
+* To parse the video and then pipe it to ffmpeg or another program, __Stream.proxy__ writes the video stream sys.stdout.

 ```py3
 if __name__ == '__main__':